danielpastor97/mlcg/examples/h5_pl/single_molecule/README.md

 mlcg-combine_model.py --ckpt ./ckpt/last.ckpt --prior ./prior_tag_prior_model.pt --out model_with_prior.pt
 ```

-This command might throw some warnings related to a rank problem but this are safe to ignore.
+This command might throw some warnings related to a rank problem but these are safe to ignore.

 ## Step 3: Simulating the model